 Since the past few years, our reliance on mobile apps has been increasing on a constant basis.
 In fact, we are part of a generation that spends 57% of all digital media usage on mobile apps.
-In such a competitive digital environment, providing the right sort of UX and UI controls in mobile apps is an ongoing challenge for app designers and product managers.
+In such a competitive digital environment, providing the right sort of user experience (UX) and user interface (UI) controls in mobile apps is an ongoing challenge for app designers and product managers.
 And when we talk about these UI controls, date picker is always somewhere at the top of a designer’s priority list.

-While designing your date picker control, as an app designer, there are certain parameters and factors to keep in mind in order to make your date picker control effective, easy-to-use and meaningful.
-Here are some of the top elements that would make a difference to the way users interact with your date picker section, and eventually, the rest of the mobile app as well.
+Do you need to design a date picker online control as an app designer?
+There are certain parameters and factors to keep in mind in order to make your date picker control effective, easy-to-use and meaningful.
+Here are some of the top elements that would make a difference to the way users interact with your date selector section, and eventually, the rest of the mobile app as well.

 This is a field where you can allow your app users to either select day, month and year in a single step or select it separately.
 This could either be input as text, or the user can click on the calendar icon from where the date can be selected.
 This is what the calendar clickable date picker looks like: